Rafajel29/IDD-Fa18-Lab1/README.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

+Did not have to change anything the example already used LED_BULTIN which was automatically detected and configured to the correct pin for the board.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

+Change the values in the Delay() functions.
+In the example the top delay specifies how long the LED stays on for in milliseconds and the bottom one specifies how long it is off for.

 **c.
 What circuit element would you want to add to protect the board and external LED?**

+You would put a resistor in series with the external LED.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

+I can see the LED blinking at 20 ms still but when it gets below 15ms i can no longer see it with the naked eye.
+But if you open your phones camera and look at the LED thru the camera you can clearly still see it blinking.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**

 ### 2. Blink your LED